Frequently Asked Questions

 Your review scores are suspiciously low.
 Is this clickbait?

-My scoring system just works a bit differently than most game sites.
-Here, anything above a 5 is a recommendation, and the higher you go, the more enthusiastically I recommend it.
+The Maximum Utmost scoring system just works a bit differently than most game sites.
+Here, anything above a 5 is a recommendation, and the higher you go, the more enthusiastically it’s recommended.
 Anything below 5 is a recommendation to avoid.
-If the score is 5/10, it means I’m ambivalent.
-So, I’m sorry if a game you enjoyed got a 6/10, but that actually means that I enjoyed the game and think there’s a chance you will to.
-I just don’t think it’s the cat’s pajamas.
+If the score is 5/10, it suggests ambivalence.
+So, I’m sorry if a game you enjoyed got a 6/10, but that actually means that the author enjoyed the game and thinks there’s a chance you will too.
+They just don’t think it’s the cat’s pajamas.

 It’s just a personal opinion combined with the scoring system.
-I don’t weigh games off of metrics like art, narrative, or sound design, though that may tie into my opinion.
+We don’t weigh games off of metrics like art, narrative, or sound design, though those things may tie into the opinion.
 I don’t use metrics at all.
-My only method for weighing a game is my feelings about the game, and there’s no accounting for taste.
+The only method for weighing a game is the author’s feelings about the game, and there’s no accounting for taste.

 Are publishers paying you for coverage?

-If someone provides me with a review or preview key, they’re usually looking for coverage on Destructoid.
 I’ve been given press kits in the past, but usually, these are small things and are sometimes given as thank yous rather than incentives.
 The PR for Chicory, for example, gave me watercolor paint pucks.
 I’ve been given free stuff for review, like 8BitDo sent me a keyboard and Retro-Bit has sent me some of their releases.
-I’ll always disclose if I was provided anything from the developer/publisher/PR firm in the disclaimer under the article.
-I try not to let it ever color my opinion, but it’s up to you to decide if it’s still trustworthy in those instances.
+It’s the site’s policy that we’ll always disclose if we wer provided anything from the developer/publisher/PR firm in the disclaimer under the article.
+This doesn’t mean it holds any weight on the reviewer’s opinion, and we won’t accept anything that obligates us to write about or score something a certain way, but it’s up to you to decide if the opinion is still trustworthy in those instances.

 There are no ads here.
 How do you make money?

-The short answer is I don’t.
-My primary source of income is writing for Destructoid, which I use to pay for the hosting here.
+The short answer is we don’t.
+Hosting for the site all comes out of my (Zoey’s) pockets, and I pay for it through her other job.
 I hate ads, so while I’ve considered adding a few to help keep the lights on, I haven’t taken the leap.
 If you want me to lose less money on the site or just want to see me write more here, consider contributing to my Ko-fi.

 You’re lying.
 I just found some above the comments section.